Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Study Results

 We then asked whether revisions to prompt instructions translated into actual changes in model outputs.
 To examine this, we compared model responses between the initial default instruction provided in the interface and the final instructions written by participants.
 For each of the 20 questions in the \textit{holdout evaluation set}, we compared whether the model’s output under the default prompt matched that under the participant’s final revised prompt.

-In the Baseline condition, participants produced an average of 3.0 outcome changes relative to the default prompt instruction.
-Of these, 47\% shifted to “not problematic.”
-In the Co-Evolution condition, the average was higher at 3.9 changes with 45\% moving to “not problematic.”
+In the baseline condition, participants produced an average of 3.25 outcome changes relative to the default prompt instruction.
+In the Co-Evolution condition, the average was higher at 4.25 changes.
 The difference in counts was not statistically significant.

-The distribution of changes, however, revealed important contrasts (shown in Figure~\ref{fig:chart-changes}).
-In the Baseline condition, four participants produced no changes at all, suggesting that despite effort, their final instructions had little measurable impact on the model behavior.
-Among those who did produce changes, the most active participants tended to alter outcomes in a highly one-sided fashion (e.g., all six changes are from ``not problematic'' to ``problematic'').
-By contrast, in the Co-Evolution condition, every participant induced at least one change, and the distribution was less polarized.
-This suggests that while both interfaces can alter model behavior, \textsc{Co-Evolution} led to more consistent and balanced effects across participants.
+The shape of the distribution, however, revealed contrasts (shown in Figure~\ref{fig:chart-changes}).
+In the baseline condition, four participants produced no changes at all, and the Shapiro-Wilk test indicated a non-normal distribution.
+In contrast, in the Co-Evolution condition, every participant induced at least one change, and the distribution satisfied normality.